 I talk to first-time buyers every week who are doing the same thing: waiting.

 Waiting for rates to come down.
 Waiting for the market to “cool off.”
 Waiting for some signal that now is the right time.
 And I get it — I really do.
-When you’re looking at a rate in the mid-6s and you grew up watching your parents refinance at 4%, it feels like you’re getting a bad deal.
+When you’re looking at a rate in the mid-6s and you have friends and family that scored a 3% in 2021, it feels like you’re getting a bad deal.

 But here’s the question nobody is actually answering for you: what does waiting cost?